lopezmontes/GenoMus/specs/GenoMus_grammar_specifications.md

 ---------
 ## Specimen data structure
-- **"metadata"**: Data to identify and classify the specimen within the catalogue.
+- **"metadata"**: data to identify and classify the specimen within the catalogue.
   - **"specimenID"**: unique specimen identificator base on date of creation compressed as a unique number and usersname.
   - **"permalink**: permanent link to the JSON file of the specimen.
   - **"GenoMusVersion"**: GenoMus version that generated the specimen.